BradPatras/openapi-swift-package-schema-only/README.md

 # OpenAPI Swift Package Experiment
 Experimenting with having the OpenAPI config/schema/generator plugin all be contained within a standalone Swift Package for consumption by an iOS app.

+##### Tl;dr
+You can host your OpenAPI Swift Client code in a barebones<sup>*</sup> swift package containing only the schema file and the Package.swift plugin.
+This gives two advantages:
+1. Your iOS app can simply have an spm dependency to the Client Library without needing to worry about the details of OpenAPI/generating client code.
+2. If your schema needs an update, the Client Library can be updated by just dropping in the new schema, committing the change and tagging a new release version to the library's repository.

+<sup>*</sup> - The library also needs a single swift function referencing the client code in order for the generator to run.

 ### Why?
 Using Apple's OpenAPI generator the way they recommend means the client API code doesn't get generated until build-time and the generated code is kept out of version control (contained in a temp build directory not readily accessible).
 In their examples, the OpenAPI schema file is kept in the root directory of the app/target where the client code is being used.